fullarray/Batch/README.md

-This is my Git repository for projects based solely on batch scripts.
+This is my Git repository for projects based solely on batch script.